tsdev/spinw/docs/pages/spinw/spinw.spinwave.md

 ### Description

-`spinwave(obj,Q)` calculates spin wave dispersion and spin-spin correlation function at the reciprocal space points $$Q$$.
+`spinwave(obj,Q,Name,Value)` calculates spin wave dispersion and spin-spin correlation function at the reciprocal space points $$Q$$.
 The function can solve any single-k magnetic structure exactly and any multi-k magnetic structure appoximately and quadratic spinw-spin interactions as well as single ion anisotropy and magnetic field.
-Biquadratic exchange interactions are also implemented, however only for $$k_m=0$$ magnetic structures.
+Biquadratic exchange interactions are also implemented, however only for
+$$k_m=0$$ magnetic structures.

 If the magnetic ordering wavevector is non-integer, the dispersion is calculated using a coordinate system rotating from unit cell to unit